 We liked where we landed with the language.
 It hit on all the required priorities in a nice, succinct, conversational way that didn’t toe any tricky legal lines.
 And then…

 …one of our account folks stumbled on this ad from a competing company, quite literally at the very last minute.
 Client had approved the work, and we were about to go into production.
-So then we had to pivot, and do the exact same exercise again.
-Same priorities as above, but now the words ‘Well’ and ‘Wellness’ became a little problematic.
-For example, ‘Wellness at Your Fingertips’ was the next obvious solution, but a little too obvious, and a little too close for comfort.

-The solution I came up with was a line that both implied the result of Kenvue’s line of personal care products as well as a competitive claim to quality for the umbrella brand itself, that would also allow for pulse period flexibility, something that’s not always asked for at the outset of a campaign but we know will come eventually.
+The solution I came up with was a line that both implied the result of Kenvue’s line of personal care products, as well as a competitive claim to quality for the umbrella brand itself, that would also allow for pulse period flexibility—something that’s not always asked for at the outset of a campaign, but we know will come eventually.

 Next up, a Band-Aid project aiming to remind consumers to be prepared for holiday wound care before the season gets underway.
 Challenge here is, how do you keep the work fun and holiday friendly while still speaking to the fairly serious problem it’s designed to solve?
 “For When Your Kid Inevitably Sticks an Ornament Hook In Their Thumb” probably wasn’t going to cut it.